 March 2014

-Pushing the boundaries of sustainable design, the SBRC is a net zero energy and water facility and a leading example of distributed energy in the built environment.
+Pushing the boundaries of sustainable design, the SBRC was a net-zero energy and water facility and a leading example of distributed energy in the built environment.

-The Centre will provide ongoing research outcomes that benefit the solar industry.
+The Centre provided ongoing research outcomes that benefit the solar industry.

-The 150kW solar power system is comprised of two elements: a 120kW array on the office roof and a 30kW array on the north facing awning.
+The 150kW solar power system comprised two elements: a 120kW array on the office roof and a 30kW array on the north-facing awning.

-The system will supply surplus power to student accommodation during the day.
+The system supplied surplus power to student accommodation during the day.

-Energy Matters has also partnered with the University of Wollongong to perform ongoing research that can assist delivering real world outcomes for solar in the built environment.
-Stage one of this research will evaluate various cleaning regimes on the 120kW office roof system, to determine optimal maintenance program under Australian coastal conditions.
+Energy Matters also partnered with the University of Wollongong to conduct ongoing research to deliver real-world outcomes for solar in the built environment.
+Stage one of this research evaluated various cleaning regimes on the 120kW office roof system to determine the optimal maintenance program under Australian coastal conditions.

 “The University of Wollongong and Energy Matters have entered into a collaborative agreement for the provision of solar energy services to assist the University in reaching its sustainability objectives,” said Lance Jeffrey, Project Manager UoW SBRC.